MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by ``Pioneer'' and ``Leading Goose'' R \& D Program of Zhejiang (2023C03155), the National Key R\&D Program of China (2023YFB4302600), the National Natural Science Foundation of China (52131202, 72350710798), the Smart Urban Future (SURF) Laboratory, Zhejiang Province, Zhejiang University Global Partnership Fund, and Zhejiang University Sustainable Smart Livable Cities Alliance (SSLCA) led by Principal Supervisor Simon Hu.
+The authors would like to thank the anonymous reviewers for their valuable comments and suggestions that have significantly improved this paper.
+This work was supported in part by ``Pioneer'' and ``Leading Goose'' R \& D Program of Zhejiang (2023C03155), the National Key R\&D Program of China (2023YFB4302600), the National Natural Science Foundation of China (52131202, 72350710798), the Smart Urban Future (SURF) Laboratory, Zhejiang Province, Zhejiang University Global Partnership Fund, and Zhejiang University Sustainable Smart Livable Cities Alliance (SSLCA) led by Principal Supervisor Simon Hu, and the Provincial Key R\&D Program of Zhejiang (2024C01180; 2022C01129), the National Natural Science Foundation of China (52272315), Ningbo International Science and Technology Cooperation Program (2023H020) led by co-supervisor Yibing Wang.
 Qishen Zhou acknowledges support from the China Scholarship Council for his one-year visiting at ETH Zurich.